jlee309/jlee309.github.io/_pages/about.md

 ## News

-* [Oct 2025] **Jin Hyung Lee** joined the department of Statistics at Purdue as a postdoc under the supervision of Prof. Anindya Bhadra.
+* [Oct 2025] **Jin Hyung Lee** joined the Department of Statistics at Purdue as a Postdoctoral Researcher under the supervision of Prof. Anindya Bhadra.
 * [Oct 2025] **Jin Hyung Lee** successfully defend on October 21st.